 The 2024 SHSP was simultaneously developed with ADOT's 2024 Active Transportation Safety Action Plan (ATSAP), resulting in significant coordination between the two efforts, including combined public and stakeholder engagement efforts.
-The ATSAP focuses on pedestrian and bicyclist needs on the state highway system (SHS) and identifies specific projects to address safety concerns along the SHS.
+The ATSAP focuses on pedestrian and bicyclist needs on the State Highway System and identifies specific projects to address safety concerns of pedestrians and bicyclists.